gitbls/ndm/README.md

     * If dnsip and/or myip are set to 127.0.0.1, correct them: `ndm config --dnsip my.ip.ad.dr --myip my.ip.ad.dr` for the fixed IP address that you have statically assigned and configured for this host.
     * Why is this?
 There isn't a good way to reliably get the hosts's IP address if the name service is not fully configured.
 The only ways that I've found either require internet access, other knowledge about the network, installing additional Python packages, or parsing command output.
 If there's a Pythonic way to reliably get the host's ethernet adapter real IP address, please let me know!

-* /etc/resolv.conf changes unexpectedly.
+* /etc/resolv.conf changes unexpectedly on the sdm/DNS/DHCP server.
 This might occur if you are using dhcpcd or NetworkManager, and have established alternate network configurations.
 DNS and DHCP are server services, so the host running them should only have one network configuration, the static IP address.

 ## Distro-specific Notes

 This section includes a few notes on using ndm on various Linux distributions

-### Raspbian Stretch and RasPiOS Buster and later
+### Raspbian Stretch and RasPiOS Buster and later (oh, and probably Debian)

 Raspbian Stretch, RasPiOS Buster, and later are fully-supported by ndm as documented above.
+This should absolutely work on Debian, and probably on Ubuntu, although I have not tested either of them.

 ### OpenSuse Leap 42.0